tracetronic/ecu-test_custom-checks/README.md

 You should now be able to use the CustomChecks (see [First Check Run](#first-check-run)).
 Note that, upon first execution, the
-[configuration file](UserPyModules/CustomChecks/config_template.yaml) will be copied into the _Parameters/CustomChecks_ folder of your main
+[configuration file](UserPyModules/CustomChecks/config_template.yaml) will be copied into the _Parameters/CustomChecks_ folder of your main ecu.test workspace.
-ECU-TEST workspace.

-You can change the namespace and the name of the CustomChecks library within ECU-TEST by modifying the [manifest](.workspace/manifest.xml) file.
+You can change the namespace and the name of the CustomChecks library within ecu.test by modifying the [manifest](.workspace/manifest.xml) file.

 #### Alternative Installation

-Alternatively, you can put the __CustomChecks__ folders under [UserPyModules](./UserPyModules) and *Parameters* into the respective folders in your main ECU-TEST workspace.
-If ECU-TEST was already running, press `Ctrl + Shift + R` to reload the UserPyModules.
+Alternatively, you can put the __CustomChecks__ folders under [UserPyModules](./UserPyModules) and *Parameters* into the respective folders in your main ecu.test workspace.
+If ecu.test was already running, press `Ctrl + Shift + R` to reload the UserPyModules.

 ### First Check Run

-Create an empty ECU-TEST package and click on the check button:
+Create an empty ecu.test package and click on the check button:

 <img src="./docs/images/where_to_find_in_ET.png" align="left" alt="Check button" style="padding-right: 15px;"><br clear="left" />